 While she is discerning the charism, the young woman may begin looking at communities that have the same charism(s).
 There are thousands of communities throughout the world, so she will be able to narrow the list down to those that are like her.
 She should not be surprised that the Lord may have had her grow up not far from where that community or society is, nor that the Lord may ask her to move to another part of the country or world in order to be where He wants her.

 In short: the second way of discernment focuses on first identifying what charism God has given us, and then asking the question “Where does the Lord want me to go?”

 In my opinion, this is a healthier form of discernment.
 It recognizes that God has a specific calling for each of us.
 We do not need to randomly search for a place that will accept us.
 Instead, once we have a sense of who we are we can then look for a community that shares the same charism.
 When the Sisters talk about themselves and their way of life, in our heart we will be saying something like, “It feels like they are talking about me!”
 If that is the case, then the next step is to join them as a postulant, to live the charism with them.
 If we are to be somewhere else, the Lord will make His will known and provide the means to make it happen.

 Again, the above ways of discernment are the ones I have found most common among those discerning consecrated life.
 Ultimately, God is the one who calls, so whatever means the Lord uses and whatever path we walk, if we are praying, God will get us there.
 No two vocation stories are alike, which should remind us that God knows how to tailor-fit our lives into His plan.

 Fr.
 Aaron Kuhn

 Priest of the Diocese of St. Cloud, MN.
 Ordained in 2007.
-Currently finishing a licentiate in canon law from The Catholic University of America.
+Currently pastor of eight parishes in the Area Catholic Community of Mary, Mother of the Church.